Jitter Sensing and Control for Multi-Plane Phase Retrieval: EXPERIMENTS AND METHODS

 \subsection{Experimental Design}

 A diagram of the experimental setup is illustrated in Figure \ref{fig:system}.
 Collimated light is injected into the system from a single-mode fiber (SMF) illuminated by a HeNe laser operating at $\lambda = 633$ nm.
 The beam diameter and pupil are defined by a 1 mm pinhole.
 An aberrating waveplate can optionally be inserted upstream of the pupil to introduce aberrations and scintillation effects.
+The aberrator plate provides a repeatable, controlled phase disturbance used to evaluate the robustness of centroiding, tip/tilt retrieval, and reconstruction behavior.
 The beam is redirected by a FSM, which is used either to correct tip/tilt offsets for control purposes or introduce known tip/tilt signals for calibration.
 An optional deformable mirror (DM) is included in the path for closed-loop experiments.\footnote{Results for closed-loop control will be reported in a follow-on article.} After the DM, the beam passes through a 2:1 beam reducer, decreasing its diameter to 0.5 mm to induce diffraction over short distances.
 At this scale, the $z$-distances for the four nlCWFS imaging planes are set to $\pm 1$ cm (near/inner planes) and $\pm 5$ cm (far/outer planes) as measured from the pupil\cite{Letchev2023}.
 Images are recorded using an Allied Vision camera with a plate scale of $3.45\; \mu$m.
 Table~\ref{tab:components} lists components in the experiment.
 Images of key hardware devices are shown in Figure~\ref{fig:hardware}.